chipsalliance/firrtl-spec/spec.md

 unless something changes the value in a normal way.
 For example, an uninitialized register will return the same value over multiple clock cycles until it is written (or reset).
+* An expression which produces an indeterminate value shall produce the same value for the same input.
+For example, an out-of-bounds array access shall produce the same value for a given out-of-bounds index and array contents.
 * Two constructs with indeterminate values place no constraint on the identity of their values.
 For example, two uninitialized registers, which therefore contain indeterminate values, do not need to be equal under comparison.